bbek101-svg/jesttest/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Test Driven Development
-This is meant to be a repository for my gateway into test driven development.
+This is meant to be a repository for my gateway into test driven development in javascript/React or Next.